PySimpleGUI/PySimpleGUI/docs/index.md

                 ['&Debugger', ['Popout', 'Launch Debugger']],
                 ['&Toolbar', ['Command &1', 'Command &2', 'Command &3', 'Command &4']],
                 ['&Help', '&About...'], ]
-    Finally, "keys" can be added to entires so make them unique.
+    Finally, "keys" can be added to entries so make them unique.
 The "Save" entry has a key associated with it.
 You can see it has a "::" which signifies the beginning of a key.
 The user will not see the key portion when the menu is shown.
 The key portion is returned as part of the event.